 Provide direction and day-to-day supervision, ensuring coordination and compatibility between the programs and consistency with Council policy and goals.

 Community promotions

-Provide staff support to the Manteca Chamber of Commerce and the Manteca Convention and Visitors Bureau for implementation and execution of community promotions and programs to bring tourism to Manteca for sales tax and Transient Occupancy Tax revenue.
+Provide staff support to the Manteca Chamber of Commerce for implementation and execution of community promotions and programs to Manteca for sales tax and Transient Occupancy Tax revenue.